kesara/kesara.github.io/about.md

 permalink: /about/
 ---

-fq.nz is a blog about computer programming, GNU/Linux, AI (Artificial Intelligence), FOSS (Free Open Source Software), privacy, information security and free culture.
+**frequency** is a blog about computer programming, GNU/Linux, AI (Artificial Intelligence), FOSS (Free Open Source Software), privacy, information security and free culture.